 You can take BCAAs on an empty stomach.
 In fact, many athletes prefer to do so and claim that it helps their performance during training.
 If you’re someone who experiences stomach troubles when taking supplements, however, consider eating something beforehand.

 Technically BCAAs break a fast because they cause a mild insulin response.
 However, most athletes and nutrition professionals who practice intermittent fasting use BCAAs during fasted periods.
 In its simplest form, fasting is meant to cause a caloric deficit.
 The benefits of BCAAs far outweigh any potential cons by the slight impact they have on your fasted state.

 BCAAs are great for cardio!
 If you’re doing high-intensity workouts for cardio, BCAAs can give your body what it needs to keep moving.
 In steady-state cardio, such as distance running, having BCAAs can help reduce the negative impact on your muscles as energy sources are depleted.

-They are essential amino acids that aid in muscle protein synthesis, quicker recovery, less fatigue, and optimized performance.
+As a woman, improving your BCAA intake can help introduce essential amino acids that aid in muscle protein synthesis, quicker recovery, less fatigue, and optimized performance.

-You don’t need a crazy ratio; just keep it at 2:1:1 or 3:1:1.
+You don’t need a crazy BCAA ratio; just keep it at 2:1:1 or 3:1:1.
 Getting around 5 or 6 grams should do the trick.

 With minimal side effects, this makes for a potent, important supplement, one that you shouldn’t skimp on for lesser quality.